Table of Contents

-- Like task-based approach, dogme considers language learning to be a process where language emerges rather than one where it is acquired.
+- Like the task-based approach, the Dogme approach considers language learning to be a process where language emerges rather than one where it is acquired.

 - Scaffolded learning where learning is assisted by the teacher through conversations makes it possible for effective learning to take place.

 - The teacher’s role is to optimize language learning affordances, the environment where learners can potentially learn and direct their attention to emergent language.

 - The learner’s voice, beliefs, and knowledge are accepted.

 - Judicious use of technology is encouraged.
 Face-to-face interaction is, however, favored.

 - Because language learning is viewed as a social activity, teachers should encourage students to interact with one another in meaningful ways.